Rezamiry/FTHR_competition/README.md

 Most of the features in the dataset are features that are categorical either because of their nature (Gender, RaceCondition, etc.) or we did not know the exact meaning of hence we one-hot encoded them.
 The rest of them were numerical such as horseAge and we did not change them.
 We scaled all features using MinMaxScaler so all of them are in the same range.
-We created a target variable based on four performance metrics: finishPosition, PRPrice, PIRPosition, and BeatenMargin.
+We created a target variable based on four performance metrics: finishPosition, PriceSP, PIRPosition, and BeatenMargin.
 We included all of these performance metrics to have better discrimination between participants.
 For example, the beatenMargin can determine how close were the first and second positions.

 ### Training data: